 Production values are fabulous as well as the set design and cinematography.
 All the actors give excellent performances, Andy Lau as the former general broken by tragic circumstances (a role similar to the one played by Jet Li in Fearless and Gordon Liu in 8 Diagram Pole Fighters), Nicholas Tse as the power-hungry soldier who will stop at nothing to get his way and by Jackie Chan who plays a small but pivotal role as the cooking monk.

 Action by Corey Yuen is very well done, mostly grounded with the occasional use of wirework to enhance the action.
 The fights are realistic and sometimes brutal getting the balance just right in my opinion.
 A couple of things did niggle me a little bit one of which was the usual Gwailo bad guys and its the first I have heard of Shaolin temple being destroyed by powerful canon fire from foreign soldiers!

 Look out also for Wu Jing and Hung Yan Yan in the mix of the action and overall you have a very satisfying movie, one of the best so far in 2011.

-The picture quality on the Blu ray is excellent, 1080p, it does look a little flat at times and the colours are subdued but this matches the feel of the film perfectly.
-You have a choice of sound options, 7.1, Dolby TrueHD, DTS-HD Master Audio in Cantonese and Mandarin and also English or Chinese subtitles.
+The picture quality on the Blu rays are excellent, it does look a little flat at times and the colours are subdued but this matches the feel of the film perfectly.
+You have a choice of sound options, Audio in Cantonese with English subtitles.

 The sound is mainly front channel based but when the action kicks in the surrounds are given a healthy workout, altogether a good sound mix.